 • The law enforcement agency's case number, the investigator's name & phone number.

 We do not charge any family for searching.

 There are multiple reasons why we search for a missing person.
 But the biggest reason is that the person is missing and possibly endangered.

 Special Needs Patients: Many missing persons have mental disabilities that won't allow them to make rational or logical decisions, so it is urgent to locate those people safely.

 WHEN WE SEARCH

-When we activate a search depends on the circumstances surrounding the missing person’s case.
-We respond quickly for any missing child, and accept cases for “runaways”.
-A missing child’s parents should be prepared to provide documentation that the missing child is a “Special Needs” child … and law enforcement authorizes us to conduct a search, we will do so.
-When an person with Alzheimer’s, Autism, mental retardation or other similar ailment is reported missing, we will try to activate a search as quickly as possible, because in many cases the person has a child-like mentality, and can’t make rational or logical decisions like other people.
-In many ways, it’s much like they are a lost child.
+When we activate, a search depends on the circumstances surrounding the missing person's case.
+We respond quickly to any missing child and accept claims for "runaways."
+A missing child's parents should be prepared to provide documentation that the missing child is a "Special Needs" child … and if law enforcement authorizes us to search, we will do so.
+When a person with Alzheimer's, Autism, mental retardation, or other similar ailment is reported missing, we will try to activate a search as quickly as possible because, in many cases, the person has a child-like mentality and can't make rational or logical decisions like others.
+In many ways, it's much like they are a lost child.

 HOW WE SEARCH

-How we conduct a search depends on the type of case, circumstances involved in the disappearance, the terrain and environment in the area to be searched, weather conditions and many other factors.
-How and where the missing person disappeared from as that will influence whether we will need to search with drones, foot searchers, trained scent dogs, or other resources.
+How we search depends on the type of case, circumstances involved in the disappearance, the terrain and environment in the area to be explored, weather conditions, and many other factors.
+How and where the missing person disappeared from will influence whether we need to search with drones, foot searchers, trained scent dogs, or other resources.